“The Saints,” and “The Faithful”

 2 Tim 2:2 And the things that thou hast heard of me among many witnesses, the same commit thou to faithful men, who shall be able to teach others also.

-Oh, what an honor it is to be called “faithful” in this dispensation; the dispensation that is called “the fullness of the times [seasons]” (Eph 1:10) and “the age of the ages” (Eph 3:21).
-There is no greater calling than to be called out of the religion of Christianity and into the Body of Christ.
-There is no greater blessing than to be transformed from a “saint” to a “faithful saint” considering most of the occurrences of the word “faithful” in the Scriptures refer to either the God or to the Christ.
+There is no greater calling than to have been called out of Christianity’s religion and into “the Body of Christ.”
+There is no greater blessing than to be transformed from a “saint” to a ‘faithful saint’ considering most of the occurrences of the word “faithful” in the Scriptures refer to either the faithfulness of God or Christ.

-That means we are in awesome company.
+That means we are in awesome company “in Christ.”
 Think about it!
-If we are going to occupy a seat next to the Father and the Son in the above heavens, we are charged with much more than the other saints.
-We must be called “faithful” to qualify for such a position.
+If we are going to occupy a seat next to the Father and the Son in the above heavens, we are charged with much more than the other ‘saints.’
+We must be called “the faithful” to qualify for such a position.
+After all, we are members of “His body.”
+After all, we are members of “His body.”